WATCH: Under the Lights podcast available now

 You can watch the podcast all season long on YouTube (@UnderTheLightsPod) or by finding it in your favorite podcast audio feed.

-In this episode, Kyle Parmley previews the upcoming week of high school football games, including Homewood's trip to Woodlawn and John Carroll's game at Hayden.
+In this episode, Kyle Parmley previews the upcoming week of high school football games, joined by Vestavia Hills head coach Robert Evans.

+Homewood and John Carroll are back in action this week at their home fields.

 Be sure to follow Under the Lights on X (@UnderLights365) for updates on Homewood and John Carroll football and the other schools in the coverage area.